rplacucci/PEFT/README.md

 | **Adapters**       | 32         | 1e-4, 1e-3             | 3, 20    | 64, 256         | ---   | ---           |
 | **Low-Rank**       | 32         | 1e-4, 5e-4             | 3, 20    | ---             | 4, 16 | Equal to rank |

 The following figure shows how validation accuracy ($\pm 3\sigma$) on MultiNLI (matched) varies as a function of the number of trainable parameters for different fine-tuning methods.
-Increasing the adapter bottleneck dimension (or equivalently the LoRA rank) monotonically improves performance until convergence near full fine-tuning levels, consistent with observations from Houlsby et al. (2019) and Hu et al. (2022).
-Both Adapters and LoRA achieve strong performance with orders of magnitude fewer trainable parameters, while fine-tuning the top-k encoder layers requires substantially more parameters to reach similar accuracy.
+Increasing the adapter bottleneck dimension (or equivalently the LoRA rank) monotonically improves performance until convergence near full fine-tuning levels, consistent with observations from Houlsby et al. (2019) and Hu et al. (2022). **Both Adapters and LoRA achieve strong performance with orders of magnitude fewer trainable parameters**, while fine-tuning the top-k encoder layers requires substantially more parameters to reach similar accuracy.
 This illustrates that PEFT methods scale more efficiently with parameter count, capturing most of the task-specific information through compact low-rank or modular updates.

 <img src="./outputs/mnli_experiments.png" width="750">

+**Note:** all experiments were conducted with the BERT base configuration.

 ## 🔮 Future Work

 - Add experiments for Prefix Tuning, Prompt Tuning, and BitFit
 - Train and evaluate other BERT configurations and other models
 - Extend experiments of performance versus parameters to other tasks
+- Compare from-scratch implementations of the PEFT methods with official 🤗 implementations

 ## 📚 References